danielfcollier/py-umik-base-app/README.md

 * **Raspberry Pi 4 Model B:** ✅ Verified.
     This toolkit is fully compatible with the Raspberry Pi 4 B. It serves as an excellent platform for building standalone, headless acoustic monitoring stations or portable measurement rigs.

-## 🌟 What's Inside?

-It's included several ready-made applications to get you started immediately.
-Here is what they do in plain English:

-### 1. 📋 List Audio Devices

-**"Where is my microphone?"**

-This simple tool scans your computer and lists all connected audio input devices.
-It helps you find the specific "Device ID" needed to tell Python which microphone to listen to.

-* *Make target:* `make list-audio-devices`

-### 2. 🔍 Get UMIK-1 ID

-**"Find my UMIK-1 automatically."**

-A helper utility that specifically hunts for a device named "UMIK-1" and prints its ID.
-It saves you from searching through the full list manually.
-* *Make Target:* `make get-umik-id`

-### 3. 📏 Calibrate

-**"Make my microphone accurate."**

-The UMIK-1 comes with a unique calibration file (a text file) that describes its specific sensitivity and frequency quirks.
-This tool reads that file and creates a digital filter (math magic!) to correct the audio signal, ensuring your measurements are scientifically accurate.

-* *Make Target:* `make calibrate-umik F=path-to-my-calibration-file.txt`

-### 4. 🎙️ Recorder

-**"Capture high-quality audio."**

-A robust audio recorder that saves sound from your UMIK-1 (or any mic) to WAV files.
-It handles the boring stuff like file names, directory creation, and preventing files from getting too big.

-* *Make Target:* `make record F="path/to/calibration_file.txt`

-### 5. 📊 Decibel Meter

-**"How loud is it right now?"**
-A real-time digital meter that displays various loudness metrics:
-* **RMS & dBFS:** Digital signal levels.
-* **LUFS:** Perceived loudness (how loud it *feels* to a human).
-* **dBSPL:** Real-world sound pressure level (requires calibration).
-* *Make Target:* `make decibel-meeter F="path/to/calibration_file.txt"`

 ## 🏗️ Under the Hood: The Base App